 What does the “Word of God” say about the Apostle Paul and the Law of Moses?

-It says the Apostle Paul “marched to”, kept in step with” and “directed his life to guard, observe and not violate” the Law of Moses.
+It says he “marched to”, kept in step with” and “directed his life to guard, observe and not violate” the Law of Moses.
 This is declared decades after the ascension of Jesus.

-Therefore, according to the Holy-Spirit-inspired Word of God, those rumors about Paul, that he taught others to forsake the Law of Moses and to not circumcise the male children was “nothing“, they were “false accusations” (Please read ‘Zealous for the Law‘).
+Therefore, according to the Holy-Spirit-inspired Word of God, those rumors about Paul, that he taught others to forsake the Law of Moses and to not circumcise the male children, were “nothing“;they were “false accusations” (Please read ‘Zealous for the Law‘).

 These “false accusations” in Acts 21:21 are either ignored, or they are being taught as “true accusations“ by today’s mainstream theology.